parse-community/docs/_includes/php/queries.md

 ## Read Preference

 When using a MongoDB replica set, you can use the `$query->readPreference(readPreference, includeReadPreference, subqueryReadPreference)` function to choose from which replica the objects will be retrieved.
-The `includeReadPreference` chooses from which replica the included pointers will be retrieved and the `subqueryReadPreference` chooses in which replica the subqueries will run.
+The `includeReadPreference` argument chooses from which replica the included pointers will be retrieved and the `subqueryReadPreference` argument chooses in which replica the subqueries will run.
 The possible values are `PRIMARY` (default), `PRIMARY_PREFERRED`, `SECONDARY`, `SECONDARY_PREFERRED`, or `NEAREST`.
-If the `includeReadPreference` is not passed, the same replica chosen for `readPreference` will be also used for the includes.
-The same rule applies for the `subqueryReadPreference`.
+If the `includeReadPreference` argument is not passed, the same replica chosen for `readPreference` will be also used for the includes.
+The same rule applies for the `subqueryReadPreference` argument.

 ```javascript
 $query->readPreference(